-The best khao soi in Chiang Mai is:
+The best khao soi in Chiang Mai are:

 Listing a restaurant in the top position when it comes to the best certain dish in town always comes with the necessary arguments.
 For the best khao soi in Chiang Mai, there is no exception.
 People will always argue and disagree, and will tell you they found a much better version somewhere at a yet undiscovered local restaurant.
 Fact is that Khao Soi Maesai is extremely popular among locals, digital nomads, ex-pats and tourists for years and ninety-nine per cent of its visitors leave the restaurant with full satisfaction.